dartharnold/EDTS/README.md

 * `-p [SML]`/`--pad-size=[SML]`: the pad size of the ship.
 Default: `M` (medium pad).
 * `-d N`/`--jump-decay=N`: the jump range, in Ly, to lower the effective jump range by per hop.
 This allows modelling of picking up cargo at each hop along the route.
 Default: `0`
 * `-r`/`--route`: causes a full route to be computed (for every jump, not just the hops).
 The route is generated from the available EDDB data, and thus may not be optimal.
 May take a long time to complete, and eat CPU time while it does so.
 To make it faster but potentially slightly less optimal, use lower `rbuffer` and `hbuffer` values (see below).
-* `-o`/`--ordered`: indicates that the provided stations are already in order; generally used either to provide informational output only, or in conjunction with `-r`
+* `-o`/`--ordered`: indicates that the provided systems/stations are already in order; generally used either to provide informational output only, or in conjunction with `-r`
-* `station ...` - additional stations to travel via
+* `system[/station] ...` - additional systems/stations to travel via

 Other optional arguments: